RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 </ul>

 <h2>How Components Work Together</h2>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The ultrasonic sensor measure distance by sending out a <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The ultrasonic sensor measures distance by sending out a 40,000 hertz sound wave and waits to receive the echo of the wave.
+Using the speed of sound (340 m/s), you can measure the distance by taking the time that it took for the sound wave to come back <br>

 <h2>What I Accomplished</h2> <!-- What I did in previous milestones and what I did for third milestone. -->
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the previous milestones, I assembled and calibrated the Hexapod and then programmed a dance and built a battery stand for it.
 For the third milestone, I added an ultrasonic sensor and OLED display to the Hexapod and programmed the Hexapod to display the distance that the ultrasonic sensor measures on the OLED.
 I also programmed it to walk around randomly and dance whenever the ultrasonic sensor detects a distance of 5 cm or less.

 <h2>Challenges & Triumps</h2>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At first, I used Onshape, a 3D modeling software, to design a battery holder for the Hexapod.
 I later found out that due to the model's overhangs, it would take a very long time to 3D print the model and the necessary supports.
 With this in mind, I created a new 3D model for the battery holder, a plate with holes that fit screws, and the battery is held down to the plate using a hot-glued velcro strap.
 Although, one of my mentors, Ricky, said that it would be faster to cut out a wood plate by hand rather than print it since the 3D model was not intricate enough to justify using a 3D printer.
 The first time I cut out a battery holder and drilled holes for the screws, the holes did not match with Hexapod so I had to make a new plate.
 The second plate's also did not match and I later found out that I was using the wrong side of the caliper, a digital ruler, for measuring.
-For the third plate, I had to be very precise with the measurements, down to the micrometer. <br>
+For the third plate, I had to be very precise with the measurements, down to the micrometer.

 <h2>What I Learned<h2>